-When Hoka launched the new Hoka Tecton X, my first thought was “why do you need a carbon fibre plate shoe off road?”
-As Hoka’s first carbon fibre plated trail shoe, I did wonder how it would stand up on the trails and what advantage would it offer?
-Do you really need carbon plates off road?
+When the new Hoka Tecton X was introduced, my first thought was “why an off road carbon plate shoe?”
+As the first such shoe in Hoka’s already outstanding trail shoe range, I did wonder how it would stand up on the trails.
+What advantage would it offer?
+Do you really need carbon plates off road and what can they add to your run?
 I also wondered, with such excellent trail shoes contenders as the Speedboat and the Challenger, how would it compete/compare?
-Well, the only way to answer this is with an in depth Hoka Tecton X review so here we go.
+Well, the only way to answer this is with an in depth Hoka Tecton X review based on various runs/distances/terrains and conditions so here we go.

 Please note – we only provide reviews on shoes that we have tried and tested and based on our own experience of trail running.
 You can discover more about us and our experience here.